 2. applicant’s motivation to pursue doctoral studies in educational science and to work in this field (up to 5 points);

-3. wider analytical and generalisation skills regarding educational topics (up to 10 points);
+3. wider analytical and generalization skills regarding educational topics (up to 10 points);

 4. knowing their way around Estonian and international education issues (up to 10 points); and